 HTML Cache (Page Cache)

 HTML Cache is storing data (that is frequently requested) as static HTML files.
 Many cache plugins use it as the main technique because it’s quite easy and effective.
 HTML Cache uses quite a lot of memory to store HTML files.
-Therefore, it works well only on normal websites, which doesn’t have so much data.
+Therefore, it works well only on normal websites, which don’t have so much data.

 Database Cache is storing the results of popular requests to the database in RAM.
 The web server will display these data for later requests.